KittyBorgX/syncquill/README.md

 ### What is this?
 This is a tool to make update data into bigquery directly from google sheets.
 It's helpful for non-software clients who need to update the database (existing) without having to learn and use DML or SQL.
 Currently used interally for a project.

-### Note (important)

-This tool currently supports editing of an existing row in your google sheets but I plan to add the functionality of inserting rows very soon!

 ### Steps (More details with links coming soon but here's an overview)

 1. Create a Google Cloud project if you haven't already